milesgalli/project-2/readme.md

 Users can view hackathons posted by companies and click attending.
 This information will be added to the a unique database to track the students interested in a specific hackathon.
 Once a user has clicked "attndending" these hackathons will be displayed on the users dashboard.

-Companies also have acccess to a dashboard, where the following information will be displayed.
+Companies also have acccess to a dashboard, where the following information will be displayed:
 * Company Name
 * location
 * Industry